Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

-Since $\hat{z}=1$ in the absence of matter, and it becomes negative in a continuous manner inside matter for an instability to exist at all, $\hat{z}$ necessarily vanishes at some points of a \ns spacetime.
-The $\nabla_\nu \nabla_\mu \ln \hat{z}$ term introduced by the vectorization contains powers of $\hat{z}^{-1}$, which means the effective mass-squared tensor diverges at such points.
-Alternatively, if we move the $\hat{z}^{-1}$ terms to the other side of the equation, the principle part becomes $\hat{z}\Box X_\nu$, i.e. it changes its sign with $\hat{z}$ the same way as the $\psi$ field in equation~\eqref{eq:box_psi_eff_metric}.
-Hence, if we properly rewrite the vector field equation into a manifestly hyperbolic form, the ghost is apparent.\footnote{There is no change of sign in the case of intrinsically massless vector fields, $\mu_X=0$, but it can be shown that the coefficients in the field equations still diverge~\cite{Silva:2021jya}.}
+Since $\hat{z}=1$ in the absence of matter and it becomes negative in a continuous manner inside matter for an instability to exist at all, $\hat{z}$ necessarily vanishes at some points of a \ns spacetime.
+The $\nabla_\nu \nabla_\mu \ln \hat{z}$ term introduced by the vectorization contains powers of $\hat{z}^{-1}$, which means that the effective mass-squared tensor diverges at such points.
+Alternatively, if we move the $\hat{z}^{-1}$ terms to the other side of the equation, the principle part becomes $\hat{z}\Box X_\nu$; i.e., it changes its sign with $\hat{z}$ the same way as the $\psi$ field in Eq.~\eqref{eq:box_psi_eff_metric}.
+Hence, if we properly rewrite the vector field equation into a manifestly hyperbolic form, the ghost is apparent.

-Equations~\eqref{eq:vec_component} and~\eqref{eq:mass-tensor} show that calling $\mu^2_\eff = \hat{z} \mu_X^2$ the effective mass squared of the theory is misleading, unlike the case of scalarization.
+Equations~\eqref{eq:vec_component} and~\eqref{eq:mass-tensor} show that calling $\mu^2_\eff = \hat{z} \mu_X^2$ the effective mass squared of the theory is misleading, unlike in the case of scalarization.
 Even though $\mu^2_\eff$ replaces the mass term in the vector field equation of a minimally coupled Proca field, it is not actually the effective mass of physically propagating degrees of freedom.
-The \emph{physical mass} is determined by Eq.~\eqref{eq:mass-tensor}, which diverges at points where $\hat{z}=0$.
+The physical mass is determined by Eq.~\eqref{eq:mass-tensor}, which diverges at points where $\hat{z}=0$.

 We have presented the appearance of the ghost in two separate ways, the Stueckelberg mechanism of Eq.~\eqref{eq:box_psi_eff_metric} and the direct vector field formulation of Eq.~\eqref{eq:vec_component}.
 The degrees of freedom in the two pictures are related to each other in a nontrivial manner through Eq.~\eqref{eq:trick}.
 Hence the presence of the ghost manifests differently.
 Nevertheless, the criterion for the appearance of the ghost $\hat{z}=0$ is the same in both cases.
 The Stueckelberg picture has an advantage in that it can straightforwardly identify the ghost as a scalar degree of freedom $\psi$ at decoupling, which is well known in the case of the Proca field.